2020 – Now

-Dazzle Rebel: Alt-rock, Electronic, Songsmith.
+Dazzle Rebel: Alt-Rock, Post-Grunge, Songsmith.
 This is where I am right now.
+Enjoying being back in the game!
 I’m happy writing music and making the occasional live appearance.

 2010 – 2011

 New Generation Superstars: Trash Rock/Punk.
 Bass & backing vocals.
 I had a great time with NGS with highlights including playing Rock & Blues Festival, touring Finland with Vanity Ink and meeting the amazing fans.